mrdotan/apicv10/instructions/Lab8/index.md

     ![](images/tutorial_html_4f43bda35452bd65.png)

-2. Name the product as Countries Product and click Next
+2. Name the product as Swapi Product and click Next

     ![](images/tutorial_html_d0c3992a4bd7bc24.png)

-3. Add Countries API to the product by selecting countries.
-Click Next to continue to create the countries-product.
+3. Add swapi API to the product by selecting swapi.
+Click Next to continue to create the swapi-product.

     ![](images/tutorial_html_4ae09f5fddd82bab.png)